-- rack up return fees with your processor
+- rack up ACH return fees with your processor

-Some returns are inevitable, but many can be either minimized or prevented.
+Some ACH returns are inevitable, but many can be either minimized or prevented.

-Below is a list of some common administrative ACH return codes.
-As well as a few uncommon codes considered by payment processors to be chargebacks.
+Below is a list of some common administrative ACH return codes and uncommon codes (considered by payment processors to be chargebacks).

 ACH Return Codes Related to Administrative Failures

-- R03: No Account/Unable to Locate Account - This code can mean that the banking information does not match the name of the customer’s name, or it can indicate that the account number doesn’t correspond to any open account.
+- R03 ACH return code: No Account/Unable to Locate Account - This code can mean that the banking information does not match the customer’s name, or it can indicate that the account number doesn’t correspond to any open account.

-- R04: Invalid Account Number - there is something wrong with the bank account information, such as an incorrect amount of digits in the account number.
+- R04 ACH return code: Invalid Account Number - This ACH return reason means there is something wrong with the bank account information, such as an incorrect amount of digits in the account number.

-ACH Return Codes Applied to the Overall Return Rate
+ACH Return Codes Applied to Overall Return Rate

-Although any ACH return is going to count toward an overall return rate, these are the most common ACH returns.
+Although any ACH return is going to count toward an overall return rate, these are the most common ACH return reason codes.

-- R01: Insufficient Funds - This return code is the most frequent return code seen, and means the consumer did not have enough funds in their account when the ach transaction was presented to their financial institution.
+- R01 ACH return code: Insufficient Funds - This return code is the most frequent return code seen, and means the consumer did not have enough funds in their account when the ACH transaction was presented to their financial institution.

-Unlike credit and debit card payments, ACH transactions are not a real time payment method.
-When your payment representative enters the payment information, there is no way to determine if the required funds are available.
+Unlike credit and debit card payments, ACH transactions are not a real-time payment method.
+When your employee enters the payment information, there is no way to determine if the required funds are available.
 You must wait until the payment is batched out and sent into the ACH network.
 Ultimately, you have to trust that your consumer will have the funds necessary in their account.

-- R06: Returned per ODFI Request - Originating Depository Financial Institution (ODFI) has requested Receiving Depository Financial Institution (RDFI) to return the ACH entry.
+- R06 ACH return code: Returned per ODFI Request - Originating Depository Financial Institution (ODFI) has requested Receiving Depository Financial Institution (RDFI) to return the ACH entry.

-- R08: Payment Stopped - Receiver of a recurring debit transaction has stopped payment on a specific ACH debit.
-RDFI should verify the receiver's intent when a request for stop payment is made to ensure this is not intended to be a revocation of authorization.
+- R08 ACH return code: Payment Stopped - The receiver of a recurring debit transaction has stopped payment on a specific ACH debit.
+RDFI should verify the receiver's intent when a request for stop payment is made to ensure this is not intended to be a revocation of the authorization.

-- R09: Uncollected Funds - There is enough money in the bank account to cover the transaction being presented, but the money is not yet available.
+- R09 ACH return code: Uncollected Funds - There is enough money in the bank account to cover the transaction being presented, but the money is not yet available.
 This is referring to the bank account's current balance and available balance.

-- R14: Account Holder Deceased - Account holder is deceased.
+- R14 ACH return code: Account Holder Deceased - Account holder is deceased.

-- R16: Account Frozen - Funds are not available due to a specific action by the RDFI or by legal action.
+- R16 ACH return code: Account Frozen - Funds are not available due to a specific action by the RDFI or by legal action.

-- R20: Non-Transaction Account indicates that the account provided is not set up for transactions, or the transaction type it can perform isn’t the type being attempted.
+- R20 ACH return code: Non-Transaction Account - indicates that the account provided is not set up for transactions, or the transaction type it can perform isn’t the type being attempted.
 Typically this is the result of entering a savings account number instead of a checking account number.

 ACH Return Codes Applied to the Unauthorized Debit Entries Return Rate

 The ACH return codes below are a few which indicate a payment is being blocked.
-These codes are considered chargebacks, and often rack up a higher return fee with your payment processor.
+These codes are considered chargebacks and often rack up a higher ACH return charge with your payment processor.

-Chargebacks indicate the consumer has told their financial institution they did not authorize a payment.
+Chargebacks indicate the consumer has told their financial institution they did not authorize an ACH transfer.
 The financial institution is obligated to immediately return the ACH transaction and refund the monies into the consumer’s account.

 This might happen if the spouse of the consumer wasn’t aware of the transaction and didn’t recognize it on their bank statement.

-Another common reason for a chargeback is if the description on the bank statement doesn’t match your business name.
+Another common reason for an ACH return is if the description on the bank statement doesn’t match your business name.

-- R05: Unauthorized Debit to Consumer's Account - Account number structure was not valid.
+- R05 ACH return code: Unauthorized Debit to Consumer's Account - Account number structure was not valid.
 The debit presented used a Corporate SEC code.

-- R07: Authorization Revoked - Consumer who had previously authorized ACH debits has revoked their authorization.
+- R07 ACH return code: Authorization Revoked - Consumer who had previously authorized ACH debits has revoked their authorization.
 Funds must be returned no later than 60 days from settlement date and customer must sign an affidavit.

-- R10: No Authorization/Customer Says: Not Authorized/Improper/Ineligible - Consumer has advised RDFI that the originator of the transaction is not authorized to debit the account.
-Funds must be returned no later than 60 days from settlement date of original entry and customer must sign an affidavit.
+- R10 ACH return code: No Authorization/Customer Says: Not Authorized/Improper/Ineligible - Consumer has advised RDFI that the originator of the transaction is not authorized to debit the account.
+Funds must be returned no later than 60 days from the settlement date of original entry and the customer must sign an affidavit.

-- R29: Corporate Not Authorized - RDFI has been notified by receiver (non-consumer) that the entry was not authorized.
+- R29 ACH return code: Corporate Not Authorized - RDFI has been notified by the receiver (non-consumer) that the entry was not authorized.

-- R51: RCK Entry: Related Item Ineligible/Entry Improper - Item is Ineligible, Notice Not Provided, Signatures Not Genuine, Item Altered or Amount of RCK Entry not Accurately Obtained From the Item.
+- R51 ACH return code: RCK Entry: Related Item Ineligible/Entry Improper - Item is Ineligible, Notice Not Provided, Signatures Not Genuine, Item Altered or Amount of RCK Entry not Accurately Obtained From the Item.

 These types of unauthorized ACH return codes can often be avoided with these simple best practices in place: